nuxt/nuxt/docs/3.api/2.composables/use-google-tag-manager.md

 An object containing the following options:

 - `id`: Your GTM container ID.
-Usually starts with GTM-.
+Usually starts with 'GTM-'.
   - **type**: `string`
   - **required**